achandebois/mower/README.md

 ## Comment
 - My main app class and the run method inside the mower service are maybe not enough split
-- The package structure is pretty simple and the approach could be more DDD like
+- The package structure is pretty simple and the approach could be more DDD like.
+I think it maybe need some reorganisation for the package structure
 - I added sneaky throws annotation to avoid checked exception